By Bob Kremer, Ph.D.

 The farm transitioned to organic farming over the past 15 years with restoration of SOM through organic amendments of composts, mulches and biochar and establishment of a reconstructed native prairie ecosystem.
 An orchard, including a variety of heirloom fruit trees, was established with native prairie plants positioned in the alleys.

-Soil microbial biomass represented by total PLFA content is depicted in Figure 2 as the total height of the bars indicated for each management treatment.
+Soil microbial biomass represented by total PLFA content is depicted in Figure 2 below as the total height of the bars indicated for each management treatment.

 Microbial biomass is constantly recycled through rapid cell generation to decomposition cycles (“microbial turnover”) and is incorporated into soil organic matter, which contributes to important soil properties.
 Decomposition of biomass releases available N to both plants and the living microbial community and thereby sustains biological processes in healthy soils.